 Kombucha is a powerful detoxifier.
 When you start using it, drink a small amount, and drink more water during the day.
 Perhaps start with 50 or 100 ml, and watch for any effects.
 A few people notice gas, stomach-ache, nausea, fatigue, pimples, rashes, diarrhoea, or a headache.
 These effects are temporary, normal, and the result of beneficial bacteria repopulating your gut, and the dislodging of toxins into your bloodstream.
 Additional water helps excrete these toxins through your liver and kidneys as quickly as possible.
 People with disease or severe toxic conditions may experience a healing crisis if they drink too much too soon.

 I would suggest drinking a maximum of half a litre (2 cups) per day as a preventative.
 If you drink more for a specific ailment, then cut back later.
 Large quantities of kombucha can be quite hard on your liver over several years or in high doses.
-Give it a break for a month or two each year.
+Kombucha contains a high level of aldehydes, which are liver-toxic.
+So give it a break for a month or two each year.
 After several years of drinking it, take an even longer break.